 - members of the section and eventually preliminary work

-- Each section will first be established for one year.
+- Each division will first be established for one year.
 12 months later at the next general meeting the defined establishment can take place.
-Therefore five members of the section have to apply four weeks prior to the general meeting in a formless manner.
+Therefore five members of the division have to apply four weeks prior to the general meeting in a formless manner.